barvch/generador-de-sandbox/README.md

     - **whois** - To create valid hashed password values for Unix
     - **dos2unix** - To remove EOL issues with Windows/Unix

-* In order to be an Hyper-V Host, first you need to install the Hyper-V role in order to run this tool; if the tool detects that the role is not present in the Server, it will install it for you and reboot the server in order to apply changes.
+* In order to be an Hyper-V Host, first you need to **install the Hyper-V role** in order to run this tool; if the tool detects that the role is not present in the Server, it will install it for you and reboot the server in order to apply changes.

+* In order to be able to **install any packages in any VM running RHEL 8**, you neeed to **supply the credentials used in your Red Hat account in the crediantial section of the input file**.
+This is importart for a correct service install and configuration in the post-install section.

 ## Post-Instalación